xAirx/Coursera-UniversityofHK-ReactNative/README.md

 	- Connect to heroku API.
 BaseURL - done
-	-Redux pulls data correctly - done
+	- Redux pulls data correctly - done

-	 - Refactor and comment Favoritecomponent // LoginComponent // ReservationComponent
-	 - Refactor and comment Aboutcomponnet + Menucomponent - done

-	 - Clean up paths and proptypes // destructuring.

-         - Seeding Database with data to test all endpoints and application.
+         - Learn how to seed a leader
+	 - Learn how to add a promos

 	 - Image handling (Multer /// Filestorage)
 	 -
 	 -